 - whether you had lymphoma in the bone marrow before you started treatment

-- whether you have additional problems, eg infection.
+- whether you have additional problems (for example, infection).

 If the autoantibodies stick to red blood cells, the cells are removed as they pass through the spleen.
-If the bone marrow can’t make new red cells fast enough to replace the ones lost, anaemia develops.
+If the bone marrow can’t make new red cells fast enough to replace the ones that are removed, anaemia develops.
 This type of anaemia is known as ‘autoimmune haemolytic anaemia’ (AIHA).
 It happens more often in people with low-grade lymphomas, such as chronic lymphocytic leukaemia (CLL).

-Other ways that lymphoma and its treatment can cause anaemia include:
+There are other ways that lymphoma and its treatment can cause anaemia, including:

 - bleeding, which might happen if you have lymphoma in the bowel, or if you have low platelets (thrombocytopenia)

-- lack of certain vitamins, which may happen if you are not eating well
+- a lack of certain vitamins and minerals, which may happen if you are not eating well

 Many people with a haemoglobin level below normal do not notice anything different.
-This is because the body has a built-in reserve with much more haemoglobin than is needed for day-to-day life.
+This is because the body usually has much more haemoglobin than you need for day-to-day life.
 If your haemoglobin is only slightly low, you can tolerate your anaemia.

 As the amount of haemoglobin falls, the organs of the body receive less oxygen.
-Symptoms start to occur if parts of the body reach a point of not getting enough oxygen.
-This is when you stop tolerating your anaemia.
+Symptoms start to occur if parts of the body do not get enough oxygen.

 Symptoms of anaemia include: